vanadium/website/content/tutorials/security/agent.md

 The crucial new behavior here is that _neither the server nor client binary had access to private keys_.
-The runtime off-loaded all crypto checks to the agent in a different process (the parent process).
+The runtime off-loaded all crypto checks to the agent in a different process.

 In the normal course of events, where you run code whose source code you've not written or may not have access to, this is a critical